-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Milan, it will feel like home.

 Homestays - A limited numbers of placements are available in Milanese homes throughout the city.
 This is a priceless opportunity to learn about Italian families first-hand and engage directly with Italian culture.
 You will have a private room at your homestay and you will receive breakfast and dinner daily.
 Enjoy your other meals at university cafeterias, bars, or restaurants.

-Apartments - Share a furnished apartment in the city with four to seven students.
+Apartments - Share a furnished apartment in the city with three to six students.
 These apartments are single-sex, and you generally share a bedroom with another student.

 You can request to live with an Italian roommate who is either a college student or young working professional called a Community Assistant (CA).
 These assistants can help you with directions to scenic sites, lend a hand with Italian homework, share advice on the best places to go shopping, and offer many other useful hints and tips.
 Not only do the Italian CAs live in roughly half of the apartments, but they also spend time at the IES Abroad Center answering questions and working for the program.
 If improving your Italian is your highest priority, you may also ask to live in an Italian-language only apartment.